eliasjunior/home-video-docs/README.md

 Here's why:
 * Build something that I enjoy doing so.
-* Apply good code practices because I want flexibility to change and evolve.
+* Apply good code practices because I want flexibility to change and evolve the code.
 * Play with React and Node.
 * I have a bunch of videos on my hard drive and I was curious to how I could build something to access it.